 How to access data services

-CesiumJS applications can access data services hosted in ArcGIS.
+CesiumJS applications can access data services hosted in a portal.
 You can access data services to display features, map tiles, or 3D objects such as buildings.
 Supported data types include features, I3S data, and map tiles.

 All data stored in ArcGIS is managed and accessed as a data service.
 You can create a data service by uploading your own data to ArcGIS.
 Data services are managed through an item and can be accessed in your application by referencing their service URL.